 “If we can have people trained in the new Data Science Option that Brookdale offers, then they would be able to contribute to their country and families,” said Mr. Chijike K. Ndukwu, M.Sc., MS., secretary-general of AUF.
 “Providing the best higher education opportunities in the world, especially American education, to young people from Africa is an element that reaffirms the economic, cultural, and social bond that exists between Africa and the United States of America.”

-This partnership will facilitate the enrollment of Nigerian students to Brookdale’s academic and certificate programs: in-person and online.
+This partnership will facilitate the enrollment of Nigerian students in Brookdale’s academic and certificate programs: in-person and online.
 In addition, support students enrolling in “future of work” STEM fields such as Cybersecurity, Artificial Intelligence, Robotics, 3D printing, Data science, and other areas that strengthen young people’s knowledge and skills in the digital economy.

 AUF plans to equip The Future of Work Africa Learning Center in Port Harcourt, Nigeria.
 This center will provide a remote live learning center for students enrolled in Brookdale’s online courses and additionally serve as a resource center for information about U.S. higher education and Brookdale in particular.